 The adhesion and durability of caulking and adhesives depends on their formulation and on the surfaces to which they're applied.
 Some caulks and adhesives are sensitive to dirt and only work well on particular surfaces, while others are versatile and dirt-tolerant.
-Remove debris and clean the joint to prepare the surfaces for caulking.
+Remove debris and clean the joint with rubbing alcohol or another solvent to prepare the surfaces.